andreasmhallberg/andreasmhallberg.github.io/_posts/2020-11-08-syrian-arabic-grammatical-summary.md

 | *sh*   | <span lang="ar" dir="rtl">ش</span> |    | *w*    | <span lang="ar" dir="rtl">و</span> |
 | *S*    | <span lang="ar" dir="rtl">ص</span> |    | *y*    | <span lang="ar" dir="rtl">ي</span> |

 Phonemes within parenthesis are specific to Standard Arabic and are not part of the Syrian Arabic phonemic system.
-Their respective letters are, however, commonly used in Syrian-Standard cognates in written vernacular.[^connected] Vowel diacritics (*tashkiil*) are not used in written vernacular.
+Their respective letters are, however, commonly used in Syrian-Standard cognates in written vernacular.[^connected] Vowel diacritics (*tashkiil*) are very rarely used in written vernacular.

 [^connected]: For the use of connected letter-forms, see [*The Arabic Writing System*](http://andreasmhallberg.github.io/documents/arabic-letters-and-vowel-markers.tex.pdf) (available for download at *<http://andreasmhallberg.github.io/documents/>*).